mollyim/flatline-platform/docs/architecture.md

 The main component of Flatline.
 Clients communicate with it directly.
 It also provides clients with the necessary credentials to directly upload files to the [CDN0](#cdn0) and [CDN3](#cdn3) components.

 It expects to communicate with the propietary AWS DynamoDB and AWS S3 services, which in the Flatline prototype are emulated by [LocalStack](#localstack).
-Whisper relies on S3 to fetch [dynamic configuration](#whisper-dynamic-config) parameters and [device pre-keys](#whisper-pre-key-store) and relies on DynamoDB to host [several tables](#whisper-database)  used to keep most of its persistent state.
+Whisper relies on DynamoDB to host [several tables](#whisper-database) used to keep most of its persistent state.
+It also relies on S3 to manage [device pre-keys](#whisper-pre-key-store) and fetch [dynamic configuration](#whisper-dynamic-configuration) parameters.

 For various caches and queues, Whisper reslies on a [Redis cluster](#redis-cluster).
 During the client registration process, Whisper communicates with the [Registration Service](#registration-service).
 In Flatline, Whisper is configured to send telemetry to the [OpenTelemetry Collector](#opentelemetry-collector) component, which replaces the propietary Datadog Agent.